lukaskiwitz/thesis/README.md

 `make html`

-Open `index.html` in your web browser to access the title page.
+When done open `index.html` in your web browser to access the title page.
 <h1>
     Requirements
 </h1>